L3ad Solutions

 I started treating YouTube Shorts like a set-it-and-forget-it channel.
 Upload, post, watch the views roll in.

-Except views aren't leads, and I was spending 3 hours a week editing 15-second clips that got 200 impressions each.
+Except views aren't leads, and I was spending three hours a week editing 15-second clips that got 200 impressions each.
 The algorithm was feeding them to random people, not the ones who'd actually hire me.

-Now I use Shorts for one thing: pulling people from the algorithm into a specific next step.
-A problem statement, a quick before-and-after, or a question that makes someone want to know more.
+Now I use Shorts for one thing: pulling people from the algorithm into a specific next step, a problem statement, a quick before-and-after, a question that makes someone want more.
+Then the link in bio goes somewhere that actually converts.

 Takeaway